CARA MEMBUAT RULE WARNA DI EXCEL DENGAN RUMUS

 Let’s say you have a spreadsheet that tracks the progress of various tasks, and you want to highlight the tasks that are marked as “completed”.
 To do this, you would select the range of cells containing the task data, and create a new formatting rule using the following conditions:

-Baca Juga : CARA MENGATASI FILE EXCEL YANG TERKENA VIRUS RANSOMWARE
+Baca Juga : CARA MENGEMBALIKAN FILE EXCEL KE AWAL DI BUKA

 1. Select “Text that Contains”